MolimoWang/EventManagementSystem/01-requirements/UseCase/User/tickets_list.md

 Data Outcomes
 READ: The details of the purchased tickets are retrieved and displayed to the user.
 ERROR: An error message is displayed if there are issues retrieving the purchased tickets.

+## Data Outcome
+- **READ** - The purchased tickets in the ticket management will be read and displayed.